micro-bitwise/micro-bitwise.github.io/_tutorials/crypto-student-main.md

 * Decide on a channel with your partner, and both use the same channel
 * Set your name
-* Choose a number of letters to shift your message by
+* Choose a number of letters to shift your message by (keep this secret!)

 Then you can flash it to both your micro:bits, press the ‘A’ button and see what happens.
 You should see a scrambled message on the other micro:bit!